wskoly/SENTIMENT_ANALYSIS_API/README.md

 > Note: This project was created and tested with Python version 3.11.3.
 > If you encounter any issues while setting up the project with a
-> different Python version, we recommend using Python 3.11.3 for optimal
+> different Python version, I recommend using Python 3.11.3 for optimal
 > compatibility.

 1. Clone the project using the following command: